ryanantonydunn/ryandunn.dev__defunct/src/articles/2020-07-05-tailwind-cra.md

 ![Setting up Tailwind CSS with Create React App and nesting](https://dev-to-uploads.s3.amazonaws.com/i/hxfwi50me7wxpqgjfv9p.png)

 And that's it.
 This is definitely my new favourite way to do styling in React.
+[Go to the repo](https://github.com/ryanantonydunn/cra-postcss-tailwind)